1. What information do we collect about you and how do we collect it?

 - TDL Pathology, for processing samples where you order any test kit from us.
 The data we will share with them includes your name, your date of birth, and your test reference number.
 TDL systems meet all current EU requirements on encryption, storage and disposal of data.

 - Clinical auditors and regulatory bodies.
-Our pharmacy is registered with the General Pharmaceutical Council and Health Improvement Scotland.
+Our pharmacy is registered with the General Pharmaceutical Council.
 Our prescribers are registered with the General Pharmaceutical Council.
 Medicines are regulated by the Medicines and Healthcare Products Regulatory Agency.
 As such, our practices are routinely inspected by these regulatory bodies on a periodic basis.
 During an inspection, we may be required to share information about your consultation with an approved auditor.

 - Contact management systems, to send emails, instant messages, social media messages and SMS messages.